 Package relay has been a long sought-after feature for the network to mitigate this risk of transactions getting stuck without fee-bumping options.
 Once properly developed and deployed widely on the network, package relay would allow wallet developers to bring fees to a transaction via related transactions, allowing low-fee ancestors to be included in the mempool.

 In Bitcoin Core 28.0, a limited variant of package relay for packages containing 1 parent and 1 child (“1P1C”) was implemented.
-1P1C allows a single parent into the mempool, regardless of the dynamic mempool minimum feereate, using a single child transaction and a simple Child Pays For Parent (CPFP) fee bump.
+1P1C allows a single parent into the mempool, regardless of the dynamic mempool minimum feerate, using a single child transaction and a simple Child Pays For Parent (CPFP) fee bump.
 If the child transaction has additional unconfirmed parents, these transactions will not successfully propagate.
 This restriction simplified the implementation greatly and allowed other mempool work, such as cluster mempool, to continue unabated while still targeting a large number of use-cases.

 Unless a transaction is a TRUC transaction (described later), every transaction must still meet a static 1 satoshi per virtual byte minimum.